Wednesday, July 11, 2018

 It's difficult in times like these: ideals, dreams and cherished hopes rise us, only to be crushed by grim reality…I see the world being slowly transformed into a wilderness.
 I hear the approaching thunder….It’s a wonder I haven't abandoned all my ideals; they seem so absurd and impractical.
 Yet, I cling to them because I still believe, in spite of everything, that people are truly good at heart….I must hold on to my ideals.
 Perhaps the day will come when I'll be able to realize them.

-Yet, my core belief in the possible still inevitably rises up and compels me to look even more deeply to also remember the work and efforts of individuals and groups, currenlty and throughout history have come together—again and again—to aspire toward the moral and the true.
+Yet, my core belief in the possible still inevitably rises up and compels me to look even more deeply to also remember the work and efforts of individuals and groups, currenlty and throughout history that have come together—again and again—to aspire toward the moral, the good, the just and the true.